(I may earn a small commission from the products mentioned in this post.)

 #4 Flash Furniture Leather Rocker Recliner

 Flash furniture make a great recliner to use after knee replacement.
 Similar to the Ashley recommendation listed above, this recliner has plenty of space for large people but it’s a manual recliner.

-The recliner is made with proprietary LeatherSoft cover (blend of leather and polyurethane.
+The recliner is made with a proprietary LeatherSoft cover (blend of leather and polyurethane).
 The Flash recliner has extra cushion and looks like it’s a perfect place to sleep during recovery or for naps on the weekends.